StarpTech/k8s-gitops/README.md

 ### Advanced templating

-Sometimes it is necessary to patch a specific resource.
+Sometimes helm is not enough.
 This can have several reasons:

-- The external chart doesn't provide enough flexibility.
+- The external chart isn't flexible enough.
 - You want to keep base charts simple.
 - You want to abstract environments.